nrouhanizdeh/Employee-Directory_React/README.md

 ## Installation

-1. Clone the repository 2. run `npm install` in termina
+1. Clone the repository 2. run `npm install` in terminal

 ## Contribute